jdfr/pyclipper/README.md

 # pyclipper

-This version of pyclipper is a very incomplete python binding for Angus Johnson's excellent [ClipperLib](http://www.angusj.com/delphi/clipper.php) library.
-It only wraps the interface types, not the core functionality of the library.
-It is prepared to read from a file (or from stdin) a binary stream representing a series of ClipperLib::Paths with several different attributes at different Z levels.
+This project was originally a set of python bindings for Angus Johnson's excellent [ClipperLib](http://www.angusj.com/delphi/clipper.php) library.
+However, with time, these bindings became mostly sidelined, and now they are vestigial.
+Instead, this project has specialized in reading toolpaths and contours from stdin or files.
+These paths are raw ClipperLib::Paths, with some metadata attached.
 It can plot these paths in 2D and in 3D.
 It contains miscellaneous related functionality.

 ## Dependencies